lars-t-hansen/moz-sandbox/swat/ROADMAP.md

 - import/export of functions and globals
 - single-module compilation
 - sealed virtual functions

+DEMOS
+- maybe port Life / Mandelbrot / PSON from AssemblyScript?
+Life / Mandel are not obvious because they are very array-oriented, so we need arrays.
+- obviously we can do a self-compiler, but it's a big project.
+- ???  really want something that deals with the dom, so may want strings too

 THEN:
 - speed up subtype test in JS code, maybe avoid going out of line [flag -O]